electraone/datafiles/README.md

 Also, we would like to ask you to share your ideas and frustrations with us.
 We will do our best to reflect them in future releases of both Electra One firmware and Electra Editor.

 ## Electra Editor
 Electra does not need to be connected to a computer to work.
-The connection to computer, however, ias required when you want to upload or edit presets.
+The connection to computer, however, is required when you want to upload or edit presets.

 ![image](https://github.com/martinpavlas/electra.one/raw/master/docs/electra-editor.png)

 The Electra Editor is a web application.
-Chrome browser is required, because it fully supports WebMIDI standard.
-It works on all common platforms, ie. Windows, Mac OS X, and Linux.
+You must use Chrome browser, because it fully supports WebMIDI standard.
+As long as you are using Chrome, it works on all common platforms, ie. Windows, Mac OS X, and Linux.
+There are users who successfully use Opera browser too.

 To run the Electra Editor, visit [editor.electra.one](https://editor.electra.one/)